Beta feature in version 20220824

 Authorization

-The Content Export API is a protected management API and requires authorization using a token.
+The Content Export API is a protected management API requiring token authorization.
 See API Authorization for instructions on how to obtain and use a token.

 API Reference